Department of Computer Engineering

-I am a senior researcher and head of the Healthcare Systems and Data Analytics Research Lab at the National
+I was a senior researcher and head of the Healthcare Systems and Data Analytics Research Lab (HDA) at the National

 In my previous role as a Research Staff Member in the Services Research division at the